anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 ## Stateless Message structure

 The JPY message is constructed as a payload with media-type application/multipart-core specified in {{I-D.ietf-core-multipart-ct}}.

 Header and Contents fields use different media formats:

-   1. header field: application/CBOR containing a CBOR array {{RFC7049}} with the pledge IPv6 Link Local address as a 16-byte binary value, the pledge's UDP port number, if different from 5684, as a CBOR integer, and the proxy's ifindex or other identifier for the physical port on which the pledge is connected.
+   1. header field: application/cbor containing a CBOR array {{RFC7049}} with the pledge IPv6 Link Local address as a 16-byte binary value, the pledge's UDP port number, if different from 5684, as a CBOR integer, and the proxy's ifindex or other identifier for the physical port on which the pledge is connected.
 Header is not DTLS encrypted.

    2. Content field: Any of the media types specified in {{I-D.ietf-ace-coap-est}} and {{I-D.ietf-anima-constrained-voucher}} dependent on the function that is requested:

      * application/pkcs7-mime; smime-type=server-generated-key
      * application/pkcs7-mime; smime-type=certs-only
      * application/voucher-cms+cbor
      * application/voucher-cose+cbor
      * application/pkcs8
      * application/csrattrs
      * application/pkcs10
      * application/pkix-cert

+(XXX- add CDDL for CBOR array above)

 The content fields are DTLS encrypted.
 In CBOR diagnostic notation the payload JPY[H(IP_P:p_P), with cf is content-format of DTLS-content, will look like: